 Q: Can I submit to multiple categories, i.e. New Voices and a contest, with the same story?

 Yes.
 We allow both multiple and simultaneous submissions.
-You can submit the same story across any of categories, but know that everything we read is considered for publication.
+You can submit the same story across any / all of the categories, but know that everything we read is considered for publication.
 We also process each story individually, so you may receive separate responses for the same piece.
-If you submit a work to us that it is under consideration elsewhere, please let us know immediately if it is accepted so we can remove it form consideration.
+If you submit a work to us that is under consideration elsewhere, please let us know immediately if it is accepted so we can remove it from our consideration.

 Q: Can I send you my work via email?
 Can I send submissions in the mail?

 We DO NOT accept submissions via email.
 You must use Submittable to submit your work.
 If electronic submission is not possible for any reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to The Masters Review our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702

 Q: Do you accept international submissions?